The Association of Plastic Recyclers

 DETRIMENTAL

-Closure Liners that are composites of Aluminum and Paper
+Closure Liners or Safety Seals that are composites of Aluminum and Paper

 These materials will contaminate wash water, will contribute to waste disposal costs, or will stick to the valuable PP and reduce quality and value of the final products.